 5. How do I register for the course?

 Registering for the MBA's Practicing with Professionalism course is easy.
-Simply click here to register for any one of our seven courses offered statewide throughout 2017.
-No walk-ins will be accepted.
+Simply click here to register for available virtual courses.

 6. The course registration is $50.
 What is included in this fee?